tulioaoki/twitterGrafos/README.md

     getTweetsByLoc(q,lat,long,rad)
 ```

-function to get the following list of a user
+function to get list of tweets by location

 | Parameter     | Description   |
 | ------------- | ------------- |